History of Pomerania (1933–1945): Operation Tannenberg

 Germans especially targeted Polish intellectual and national elites, primarily priests, teachers, lawyers, doctors, officers, land owners, state officials, members of political and social organisations, as well as anyone that could hinder the German plan to enslave the Polish nation (see Operation Tannenberg).

 The first pogroms were made by Wehrmacht units and Sipo Einsatzgruppen.
 They arrested and executed political, social, and cultural activists as well as local government officials.
 Offices, institutions, and locations of Polish social and political organisations were penetrated.
 This action was codenamed Operation Tannenberg.
 Goals were the liquidation of intellectual elites, and destruction of Polish culture, institutions and organisations.
 Operational groups and Selbstschutz received orders to "politically cleanse the areas".
 The first arrests of Poles started after Wehrmacht arrived in Free City of Danzig (Gdańsk) on 1 September 1939.
-With the help of units from SA, SS, and local police Polish officies and institutions were taken over.
+With the help of units from SA, SS, and local police Polish offices and institutions were taken over.
 Polish State Railways workers and custom officers were executed in Szymanków, Kałdów, or in their offices.

 Concentration camps for Polish intelligentsia and Jews were set up in the second half of September 1939 in Karolew and Radzim, located in Sępolno powiat.

 A high death toll was paid by the Polish clergy.
 It was a consequence of the old Prussian belief that the Catholic Church is the main pillar of Polish nation and patriotism.
 This belief was particularly expressed by Albert Forster, Gauleiter in Reichsgau Danzig-West Prussia.
-From 701 priests of the diocese of Chełm (Kulm) on September 1, 1939, 322 were executed or died in concentration camps.
-38 clergy from Starogard Gdański (Preußisch Stargard) were executed in Szpęgawsko on October 20, 1939.
+From 701 priests of the Diocese of Chełmno on September 1, 1939, 322 were executed or died in concentration camps.
+38 clergy from Starogard Gdański were executed in the Forest of Szpęgawsk on October 20, 1939.
 The same day, lecturers and students from Pelpin seminary were arrested by Gestapo and afterwards executed.
 Similar incidents happened in most of Pomerelia.

-Piaśnica Wielka (Groß Piasnitz) was one of the first execution sites in occupied Poland.
+Piaśnica Wielka was one of the first execution sites in occupied Poland.
 The executions took place between October 1939 and April 1940.
-Among others, intellectuals from Gdańsk (Danzig), Gdynia (Gdingen), Wejherowo (Neustadt in Westpreußen), and Kartuzy (Karthaus) were murdered at this site.
+Among others, intellectuals from Gdańsk, Gdynia, Wejherowo, and Kartuzy were murdered at this site.
 Additionally, about 2000 mental care clients from the "Altreich" were murdered there.
 Overall, an estimated 10,000 to 12,000 were killed.